JuliusHenke/Timetable-App/README.md

 # Smart Timetable
-This is a timetable app for android phones.
-It is simple and quick to setup.
+This is a timetable app for Android phones.
+It is easy and quick to set up.

+The project is no longer maintained due to time constraints.
+However, the latest versions of the app are still available on F-Droid or the Google Play Store.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"